 Ultimately, the goal is to select the threshold where it makes sense to switch from retention to reactivation efforts.
 Retention efforts may involve emails to re-engage with existing customers with suggested follow-up purchases to make, whereas reactivation efforts may involve emails to lapsed customers with coupons and deals.

-To help you understand repeat order probability as it applies to your business, we suggest considering these questions when you explore your own data:
+To help you understand repeat order probability as it applies to your business, Adobe suggests considering these questions when you explore your own data:

 After creating the above analysis and determining a churn threshold, you can build more analyses to identify common trends in churned users.
 For example, are customers who have churned acquired during the same time period, or did they purchase similar products in their last order?
 Once a churn threshold is set, you can further dive into specific traits of these churned customers.